mooinglemur/zsmkit/README.md

 ZSMKit is distributed as a binary, meant to be loaded at `$A000` in any available high RAM bank.
 An include file `"zsmkit.inc"` is available for ca65 and similar assemblers which map the calls to a stable jump table starting at `$A000`.

 1. Choose a RAM bank that ZSMKit will live in, switch to that RAM bank and load the `zsmkit-a000.bin` file from disk to $A000.
 2. Set aside 256 bytes of low RAM that ZSMKit is allowed to use.
 Activate the ZSMKit RAM bank, and call `zsm_init_engine` with .X .Y (low, high) set to the address of this low RAM region.
-A simple solution is to use part of the region between $400 and $7FF.
+A simple solution is to use part of the region between $400 and $7FF, but you can also designate any other 256 byte region in low ram that is not otherwise in use.
-3. Use the rest of the ZSMKit API to set up and play back songs, taking care to activate the assigned ZSMKit bank before calling into the library
+3. Use the rest of the ZSMKit API to set up and play back songs, taking care to activate the assigned ZSMKit bank before calling into the library.

 ## Building from scratch